carys23/documention/README.md

 > how
 * just the code to make take only one lat, lng maker
-* make the time change playback to be the intensity
+* make the playback code to take intensity as well
 <br>

 ## TrackPlayback